mariaacatena/Inverted-pendulum-control/README.md

 3. Cart position stabilization: in order to decouple position and angle control, a new transfer function was derived by considering the angle as the input and the position as the output (obtained as the ratio of the two initial transfer functions), so as to achieve a cascaded control structure.

 ## Discretization
 The controllers were discretized using the Tustin method.
-The sampling time was selected within the admissible range calculated from the crossing pulsation.
+The sampling time was selected within the admissible range calculated from the crossover frequency.
 ## Laboratory test
 The controllers were implemented in an Arduino program (provided by the university) and were tested on a real physical pendulum.
 This allowed comparison between the real behavior and the simulated one.